ContentSide/LingX/README.md

 **LingX is:**

-- A library for measuring linguistic complexity.
+- A library for calculating some of the psycholinguistics complexity metrics.
-- A library for measuring translational process studies.
+- A library for obtaining helpful metrics for translational process studies.
-- A library for calculating some of the psycholinguistics metrics.
-- A library under-development for different factors related to the text analysis.
+- A library for different factors related to the text analysis.

 ---

 **How does LingX generally work?**

 LingX calculates different token-based and segment-based mono-bilingual complexity metrics.
 It internaly parses a given text into a dependency grammar graph.
-Using the graph and other linguistic information such as part-of-speech tagging, it can caculates different psycholinguistics, linguistic and translational process difficulties.
+Using the graph and other linguistic information such as part-of-speech tagging, it can caculates different psycholinguistics, linguistic and translational process metrics.
 See the reference section for detailed information.

 LingX uses [Stanza](https://stanfordnlp.github.io/stanza/) state-of-the-arts NLP library for different language-based tasks.
 Stanza is a collection of accurate and efficient tools for the linguistic analysis of many human languages.
 Stanza brings state-of-the-art NLP models to different languages.